pwin/owlready2/doc/onto.rst

    >>> onto.search_one(label = "my label")

-For more complex queries, SQPARQL can be used with RDFlib (see :doc:`rdflib`).
+For more complex queries, SQPARQL can be used with RDFlib (see :doc:`world`).

 Importing other ontologies